kosl/ihipp-examples/docs/week5.md

 This function of the OpenCL API contains the ''kernel launch parameters'':

-- ```&globalItemSize```: defines the number of work–items times work–groups (in the above example 1 x 4 = 4);
+- `&globalItemSize`: defines the number of work–items times work–groups (in the above example 1 x 4 = 4)
-- ```&localItemSize```: defines the number of work–items (in the above example 1);
+- `&localItemSize`: defines the number of work–items (in the above example 1)

 So, the launch parameters of a kernel in OpenCL are a bit different than in CUDA.
-What one needs to pay attention to is that the ```globalItemSize``` must be divisible with the ```localItemSize```, otherwise the kernel execution will go into error.
+What one needs to pay attention to is that the `globalItemSize` must be divisible with the `localItemSize`, otherwise the kernel execution will go into error.
 As in CUDA the kernel execution on a GPU in OpenCL means that the work-groups with work-items are executed *in parallel*.

-Try to figure out, what does the kernel in OpenCL do in parallel and if there's an equivalent of the block index ```idx``` for the work-group index in the OpenCL code.
+Try to figure out what does the kernel in OpenCL do in parallel and if there's an equivalent of the block index `idx` for the work-group index in the OpenCL code.
 (Don't worry if you can't figure this out, you will do an exercise later which will give you the answer.)
 Try also to execute the OpenCL Hello world in the notebook for a couple of times to see which indices are printed first.
 Is the order of indices always the same or does it change with any new execution of the code?

 ![Hello_World_OpenCL.ipynb](https://github.com/kosl/ihipp-examples/blob/master/GPU/Hello_World_OpenCL.ipynb)